According to the Romance Writers of America

-A central love story means that regardless of what other sub-plots might be going on in the book the central plot arch must center around two people falling in love and trying to make a relationship work out.
+A central love story means that, regardless of what other sub-plots might be going on in the book, the central plot arch must focus on two people falling in love and trying to make a relationship work out.

 An emotionally satisfying and optimistic ending means that the ending makes the reader feel good.
 Romance novels create a world based on “the idea of an innate emotional justice.”
 Good people are rewarded, evil ones punished, and people who take risks for love are rewarded with true love.

 There are two major formats for romance novels: series or “category” romances and single-title romances.
 Published primarily by Harlequin/Silhouette, series romances are shorter romances that are released in order and by month, with a series number on each title.
 The rest, the single title romances, are longer and are published individually.

 Once these two criterion are met, romance novels come in various sub-genres based on individual plot distinctions.
 Major sub-genres are:

 - Romance fiction comprises 18% of all adult books sold